SFORNO

 The Versatility of Cabernet

-Sforno Cabernet Sauvignon is the ideal choice for those looking for a reliable red wine, with the firm structure characteristic of Cabernet but with a focus on fresh fruit.
-Produced under international Kosher quality standards, this wine achieves harmony between body and smoothness, making it a perfect companion for both festive dinners and everyday enjoyment.
+Sforno Cabernet Sauvignon is the ideal choice for those seeking a reliable red wine, with the firm structure characteristic of Cabernet but with a focus on fresh fruit.
+Made under international Kosher quality standards, this wine achieves harmony between body and smoothness, making it a perfect companion for both festive dinners and everyday enjoyment.

 1. Identity Profile